David Rodan

-David Rodan (born 8 October 1983) is an Australian rules footballer goal umpire and a retired professional who played for the Richmond Tigers, Port Adelaide Power and the Melbourne Demons.
+David Rodan (born 8 October 1983) is an Australian rules football goal umpire and a retired professional footballer who played for the Richmond Tigers, Port Adelaide Power and the Melbourne Demons.

 Of Tongan heritage, Rodan is the first Fijian-born player to reach 100 AFL games.

 He is currently an AFL goal umpire.

 Early life

 David Rodan was born in Fiji to mother Amelia and father David Snr, both of Tongan heritage.
 He spent his first year in the town of Lami near Suva.
 When he was three years old, his family moved to Australia.
 His father wanted him to play rugby union, but there were no rugby clubs for juniors in his area.
 Instead, he tried Aussie Rules, beginning junior football with Oak Park and the Holy Child Football Club in Broadmeadows, and he developed a passion for the sport.

 Rodan rose through the junior ranks until dominating in the TAC Cup competition, winning back to back Morrish Medals (2000 and 2001).